nats-io/nats-site/content/blog/ts-nats.md

 ## What about Node-Nats?

-The long-term intention is to create an API wrapper that honors the node-nats API with a ts-nats Backend.
+The long-term intention is to create an API wrapper that honors the node-nats API with a ts-nats dependency.
 This would allow us to have less to maintain while leveraging the ts-nats effort.
 Of course, there are millions of NATS clients developed with node-nats, and we want developers to not be forced to change their code just because we are doing things a little differently.